|

 Asia including: short-term borrowing, trade finance, short term investing,

+treasury management, and foreign exchange solutions.
 The bank's coverage specialists and product professionals work together to

 leverage BoC's global strength to meet clients' comprehensive